 Table of Contents

-PayPal presents nonprofit organizations with plenty of reasons to use its services to raise money.
+PayPal gives nonprofit organizations many other reasons to use its services to raise money.

-- Setting up a donation button to accept online payments is a swift and easy process.
+- Setting up PayPal nonprofit donation buttons to accept online payments is a quick and easy process.

 - Accepting donations online — whether one-time or recurring — is incredibly easy once you have your Donate button set up.